 Wallbridge Files NI 43-101 Technical Report for Detour-Fenelon Gold Trend Property

-/EIN News/ -- TORONTO, March 03, 2023 (GLOBE NEWSWIRE) -- Wallbridge Mining Company Limited (TSX:WM, OTCQX:WLBMF) (“Wallbridge” or the “Company”) today announced the filing of a National Instrument 43-101 (“NI 43-101”) technical report (the “Technical Report”) in support of the updated mineral resource estimates for the Fenelon and Martiniere deposits (combined, the “Detour-Fenelon Gold Trend Property”) located on Wallbridge’s 830 km2 exploration land package on the Detour-Fenelon Gold Trend in Northern Abitibi, Quebec.
+TORONTO, March 03, 2023 (GLOBE NEWSWIRE) -- Wallbridge Mining Company Limited WMWLBMF ("Wallbridge" or the "Company") today announced the filing of a National Instrument 43-101 ("NI 43-101") technical report (the "Technical Report") in support of the updated mineral resource estimates for the Fenelon and Martiniere deposits (combined, the "Detour-Fenelon Gold Trend Property") located on Wallbridge's 830 km2 exploration land package on the Detour-Fenelon Gold Trend in Northern Abitibi, Quebec.

 The Technical Report was prepared in accordance with Canadian Securities Administrators' NI 43-101 Standards of Disclosure for Mineral Projects and Form 43-101F1 and is available for review on SEDAR (sedar.com) and the Company's website (wallbridgemining.com).